Rating: ![]()

 The improved art deserves most of the credit for the better gore--more detail equals more detailed chunks.
 The art in general is cleaner, somewhat more detailed, and it generally looks higher budget.
 The character designs also look much better (especially Vaiya), which helps a lot in creating some modicum of empathy for the characters.
 Unfortunately, the mechanical designs that were the sole bright point of the visuals in the first movie aren't as good this time, and since they would have been drawn better, more's the pity.
 The animation is somewhat better, improving the sufficiently plentiful action.

-The acting in the dub is a bit better than the first movie, which means that it isn't great, but not glaringly bad either.
-Unfortunately, the dialogue is not an improvement--badly written and so awkward at times that it barely even makes sense.
-There seemed to be less music in this sequel, or it was so inconspicuous that I didn't even notice it.
+The acting in the English dub is a bit better than the first movie, which is to say not great, but not glaringly bad either.
+Unfortunately, the dialogue is not an improvement--badly written and so awkward at times that it barely makes sense.
+There seemed to be less music in this sequel, or maybe it was so inconspicuous that I just didn't notice it.
 The moody end theme isn't bad, though.

 There's of course the more classically-styled M.D.
 Geist original, but the later parts of Genocyber are an even better match.